JakeAGonzales/how-to-use-gpus/guide_ctrl.md

-# Hyak Quick Start Guide for mlopt Group
+# Hyak Quick Start Guide for ctrl Group

 ## 1. Login to Hyak